shelialia/tp/docs/DeveloperGuide.md

 **Usability Requirements**
 1. GuestNote should only support a single user and does not support multiple users on a shared computer.
 2. GuestNote should target users who prefer keyboard-based interaction and are comfortable with fast typing, rather than relying on mouse-driven actions such as clicking buttons, selecting from dropdowns, or using drag-and-drop interfaces.
 3. GuestNote should target users who handle actions on an individual basis.
-All commands in GuestNote are designed for managing one person at a time.
+All commands in GuestNote are designed for managing one guest at a time.
 4. GuestNote should target users who are meticulous and unlikely to make input errors.
 Actions such as check-in and check-out are designed to be irreversible, so the system assumes that users execute these commands with care and confidence.
 5. GuestNote should target hotels with up to 99 floors and up to 99 rooms per floor.
 This supports a room numbering scheme in the format `FF-RR`, where:</br>
 - `FF` represents the floor number (01 to 99), and</br>